December 5, 2019

 define( 'DISALLOW_FILE_EDIT', true );

-Not many users know that .htaccess can be used to improve WordPress security.
-For example, with .htaccess you can block access or disable PHP execution on specific folders.
-Bellow examples show how you can use .htaccess to harden WordPress security.
+For example, .htaccess allows you to block access from specific IPs or disable PHP execution on specific folders and helps run secure WordPress sites.
+The examples below show you how to use .htaccess to harden WordPress security.

 AuthUserFile /dev/null AuthGroupFile /dev/null AuthName "WordPress Admin Access Control" AuthType Basic <LIMIT GET> order deny,allow deny from all allow from xx.xx.xx.xxx allow from xx.xx.xx.xxx </LIMIT>

-Attackers like to upload backdoor scripts to WordPress upload folder.
-By default this folder is used to upload media files only.
-Thus, it should not contain any PHP files.
-You can easily disable PHP execution by creating new .htaccess file in /wp-content/uploads/ with these rules:
+Hackers like to upload backdoor scripts to the Uploads folder.
+By default, this folder only hosts uploaded media files.
+So, it shouldn’t contain any PHP files.
+To keep a secure WordPress site, you can easily disable PHP execution in the folder by creating a new .htaccess file in /wp-content/uploads/ with these rules: